 Once in the courtroom, I signed the necessary papers and then apologized to the victim and received my time.
 It brought me peace to be able to apologize; it also shocked the deputies that escorted me from the courtroom.
 They said that rarely will a person apologize to the victim at sentencing.
 I was saddened at that revelation from the officer, for it meant that many victims lacked closure in some small way in the ordeals that they went through.

 I spent another week in my cell after that day and simply enjoyed the time away from solitary confinement in Eastern Oregon.
 I would miss the friends I had made here and the camaraderie that we all shared.
-It seems that in this instance mutual suffering brought us all closer rather than separate and confine us by ourselves as solitary confinement is meant to do.
+It seems that in this instance mutual suffering brought us all closer rather than separate and confined by ourselves as solitary confinement is meant to do.

 I had learned that growing attached to people brings suffering, and I had some insight into how to let go of the false perceptions I put on people.
 I may become attached in the future, but at least I was learning to recognize it and stop it.
 I also learned a bit of what it must have been like for the monks kept prisoner in Tibet, and how it was for them not to have any Dharma materials to practice with.
 I had to quote from memory what I did know and count on my sincerity to carry me the rest of the way.

-I was finally once again shackled hand and foot and put on a bus with other prisoners for the seven-hour drive to Eastern Oregon.
+I was finally once again shackled hand and foot and put on a bus with other incarcerated people for the seven-hour drive to Eastern Oregon.
 However, this time a bit of myself was free and soared off into the beauty that encompassed the scenery around us on the drive.
 Some good had come out of a bad situation and I had to smile.
 Indeed the Buddha had watched over me and taught me some lessons as well.